Effectiveness of MPC-friendly Softmax Replacement: Experiments

 Table \ref{table:results} lists our timings and accuracy results for one run of each variant with honest-majority semi-honest three-party computation on AWS c5.9xlarge.
 Our code is available as a Docker container for reproduction.\footnote{\url{https://github.com/mkskeller/mnist-mpc}}

 Our results show that the ReLU-based softmax replacement only improves the running time per epoch by less than 25 percent for two layers or more while it considerably deteriorates the accuracy for any number of layers.
 If measuring the time it takes until a certain accuracy is reached, softmax always produces the best results.
-Furthermore, using the ReLU-based replacement directly in the back-propagation does not produce convergence at all with three layers.
+Furthermore, using the ReLU-based replacement directly in the back-propagation does not produce convergence at all with more than one layer.

 Further notable is the fact that three layers do not improve the accuracy for the reported number of epochs.
-We found that 95 percent are achieved after 50--100 epochs while the two-layer model approaches 96 percent at this stage.
+We found that 98 percent are achieved after 50 epochs with both two or three layers.
 The same occurs in plaintext training, where we found that a three-layer model would not improve over two layers.
 This was done using the TensorFlow MNIST tutorial \cite{mnist-tutorial} by running it as is (two dense layers) and duplicating the first dense layer.

 The three-layer model was used by Mohassel and Zhang \cite{SP:MohZha17} and later dubbed Network A by Wagh et al. \cite{PoPETS:WagGupCha19}.
 Neither makes an argument for using three instead of two layers, however.
 Mohassel and Zhang claim to reach 93.4\% accuracy after 15 epochs.
 They provide neither code nor a detailed description of their protocol.
 We therefore lack the information to further evaluate the considerable difference to our accuracy results.